almereyda/awesome-starred/README.md

 - [CouchbaseRDF](https://github.com/istefanov/CouchbaseRDF) - This is an implementation of SPARQL on top of the NoSQL database Couchbase.
 It is part of the paper "NoSQL Databases for RDF: An Empirical Evaluation".
 - [CouchbaseRDFLoader](https://github.com/istefanov/CouchbaseRDFLoader) - This is part of the paper "NoSQL Databases for RDF: An Empirical Evaluation".
 It takes care of the conversion of RDF triples into JSON format and loads the data into Couchbase.
 - [alf.io](https://github.com/alfio-event/alf.io) - alf.io - The open source ticket reservation system for conferences, trade shows, workshops, meetups
-- [killbill](https://github.com/killbill/killbill) - Open-Source Subscription Billing & Payment Platform
+- [killbill](https://github.com/killbill/killbill) - Open-Source Subscription Billing & Payments Platform
 - [open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes, called "plus codes", that can be used as digital addresses where street addresses don't exist.
 - [tajo](https://github.com/apache/tajo) - Mirror of Apache Tajo
 - [dataverse](https://github.com/IQSS/dataverse) - Open source research data repository software